-This isn’t contemporary news given that Ehrman penned his piece nearly four years ago.
-However, having enjoyed and engaged some of Ehrman’s thoughts presented in his works before, I decided to bring to light the points he makes in this writing.
+This isn’t contemporary news given that Ehrman authored his article nearly four years ago.
+But for anyone who has enjoyed and/or engaged some of Ehrman’s thoughts this is worth reading.

-I think a good first step would be to acknowledge Professor Ehrman’s beliefs, especially for readers who are largely unfamiliar with him.
+A first step would be to acknowledge Professor Ehrman’s beliefs, especially for readers who are largely unfamiliar with him.
 Ehrman, a New Testament scholar and distinguished professor of Religious Studies, is an agnostic with atheist leanings.
 He openly states in a number of his books that he does not believe that Jesus Christ was raised from the dead and that Christ was in way or form God incarnate.
-Ehrman is thus arguably one of the leading informed critics of Christianity within the professional academy.
+Ehrman is thus arguably one of the leading informed critics of the Christian religion within the professional academy.
 He is also skeptical, much in the same way to David Hume, about miracles and whether or not we can even know if a miracle occurred within ancient history.
-With Ehrman one isn’t dealing with an ally to Christianity, or an individual who is open to agreeing with orthodox Christian views.
+With Ehrman one isn’t dealing with an ally to Christianity or an individual who is open to agreeing with orthodox Christian views.

-This backstory gives, in my view, some value to Ehrman’s blog article because it has been Christians who have always viewed the gospel accounts as presenting Christ as divine and God incarnate.
-Many skeptics, however, would disagree, and argue that the synoptics (Mark, Matthew, and Luke) do not present Jesus in this way.
-They will often argue that only John’s gospel portrays Christ in such a way, and that one should expect this because John’s gospel is the latest, and due to it being latest it evidences a great deal of embellishment.
-This, they will argue, is because John’s author embellished the core facts of the historical Christ in such a way as as to present him as a divine figure.
-But Ehrman disagrees.
-He admits that Christ’s divinity is presented throughout all four the gospel accounts including the synoptics, a view he did not initially hold to and was quite skeptical of.
+This backstory gives some value to Ehrman’s blog article.
+Why?
+Simply because it has been Christians who have maintained that the gospel accounts present Christ as a divine figure and as God incarnate.
+Many skeptics, however, would disagree, and argue that the synoptics (Mark, Matthew, and Luke) do not present Christ in this way.
+They will often argue that only John’s gospel portrays Christ in such a way and that one should expect this because John’s gospel is the latest.
+Due to John being the latest it unsurprisingly evidences much embellishment.
+This, one might argue, is because John’s author embellished the core facts of the historical Christ in such a way as to present him as a divine figure.
+But Ehrman now disagrees.
+He admits that Christ’s divinity is presented throughout all four the gospel accounts including John.
+This is a view he did not initially hold.
 According to Ehrman,

 “Until a year ago I would have said – and frequently did say, in the classroom, in public lectures, and in my writings – that Jesus is portrayed as God in the Gospel of John but not, definitely not, in the other Gospels of Matthew, Mark, and Luke.
 I would point out that only in John did Jesus say such things as “Before Abraham, I am” (8:58; taking upon himself the name of God, as given to Moses in Exodus 3); his Jewish opponents knew full well what he was saying: they take up stones to stone him.
 Later he says “I and the Father are one” (10:30).
 Again, the Jews break out the stones.
 Later he tells his disciples, “If you have seen me, you have seen the Father” (14:9).
 And in a later prayer to God he asks him to “glorify me in your own presence with the glory that I had with you before the world was created” (17:5).
 None of these sayings, or anything like them, can be found in the other canonical Gospels.
 Jesus is clearly portrayed as a divine being in John, but only in John (I would have argued).“